Knightwalker/react-course/020.Redux/lab.md

 This will blow up, but you can see a helpful error in the console, which basically says that this method takes a `reducer` function as a required argument.

-Q: So what is a `reducer`?
+**Q:** So what is a `reducer`?
-A1: In Redux, a `reducer` basically is a pure function, where 2 things go in, the state of our application and things that happen (e.g. users click buttons, network request comes back, updates happen, so on and so forth), things happen, which dispatch events and we recieve them.
+**A:** In Redux, a `reducer` basically is a pure function, where 2 things go in, the state of our application and things that happen (e.g. user clicked button, network request came back, update happened, so on and so forth), things happen, which dispatch events and we recieve them.
 So, you get the state of the application, which is a JavaScript object, you take an event, dispatched by a thing that happend, which is a JavaScript object and they both go in there together, but only one thing comes out, a new state of the application.

 That's the job of the reducer.
 It's just a function, which takes 2 parameters: the current state of the application and an action.
 It does what it does, but in the end it returns one thing: the new state of the application.